mediaexplorer74/DodoArchipelago/README.md

-# DodoArchipelago 1.0.(1) - main branch
+# DodoArchipelago 1.0.1 - dev branch
 ![](Images/logo.png)

 ## About

+It's only PoC (Proove-of-Concept).

 This is my *veeery quuuick* W10M port of [The Dodo Archipelago](https://rouli.itch.io/the-dodo-archipelago) exploration game.
 At now draft / early bird / proto.
 To be continued...
+So, at now it only "walker" via empty world with empty inventary! :))))

 Main goal: do more exploration of special game "frameworks" such FMOD and port it to Windows 10 Mobile....